 Growth and success now require increased capacity to realise ambitious targets, including the move to 100% of schools engaged and achieving Artsmark, rapid expansion of our unique INSPIRE festival programme, and the involvement of all school governing bodies through a nominated cultural lead governor.
 Inspiring Futures will establish a full-time Development Officer to work systematically with schools and partners to rapidly accelerate and embed the reach and impact of the Cultural Education Partnership for the long term.

 A key feature of change will be in the involvement of young people directly in the planning and decision making so that young people’s involvement in cultural partnerships will be a normal expectation.
 Their voice will be heard through arts and cultural forums in schools and cultural organisations, to ensure that programmes for young people are developed with them.

-Increased impact and ambition are made certain by a strongly collaborative network of HUBs, with a secondary school and group of primary schools in each.
+Increased impact and ambition are made certain by a strong collaborative network of HUBs, with a secondary school and a group of primary schools in each.